nikomatsakis/babysteps/babysteps/_posts/2019-12-09-async-interview-2-cramertj.md

 ### On Fuchsia

 We kicked off the discussion talking a bit about the particulars of the Fuchsia project.
-Fuchs ia is a microkernel architecture and thus a lot of the services one finds in a typical kernel are implemented as independent Fuchsia processes.
-These processes are implemented in Rust and use Async I/O. This means that, in Fuchsia, two things
+Fuchsia is a microkernel architecture and thus a lot of the services one finds in a typical kernel are implemented as independent Fuchsia processes.
+These processes are implemented in Rust and use Async I/O.

 ### Fuchsia uses its own unique executor and runtime